 Leadership can be lonely.
 Pastors need friends who can talk about their intimacy with Jesus.
 They also need a safe space to work out their own approach to ministry.
 These online conversations are for you as pastors who desire friendship, mutual support, and growth.

 In order to lead, we need to be led.
 We are seeking to grow God’s people but we need safe spaces to work out our own practical theology.
 We may find ourselves discipling a few individuals at our churches.
 While this is good, it is not enough.
 Discipleship must work its way through the whole church, and it must start with us.
 This is not easy.
-We need to dismantle and challenge some our old ways to ministry in order to plant new ways.
+We need to dismantle and challenge some of our old ways in ministry in order to plant new ways.

 Conversations from the Soul of Pastors to Ministry of Pastors